mitchellblaser/FRCDetective/README.md

 ***The server application is not complete as of yet.***

 - Python 3
-- socket, tkinter, os (should all come with py3 install)
+- socket, tkinter, os, datetime (should all come with py3 install)
 - pillow (pip3 install pillow)